visit-dav/visit/src/doc/python_scripting/functions.rst

     DefineSpeciesExpression creates new species variables.
     Species variables are special variables that are associated with material variables that store species information for scalar variables.
-    Species variables are currently only used by some built-in expressions to create scalar expressions.
+    Currently there are no built-in expressions that create species variables.

 DefineTensorExpression